yofabronecoforo/C6EGHV/README.md

 If your mod uses any similarly-named tables, conflicts __WILL__ arise.

-### Context
-EGHV replaces the following existing Frontend context file(s):
-- AdvancedSetup.lua and AdvancedSetup.xml
-- GameSetupLogic.lua
-- HostGame.lua and HostGame.xml

-EGHV adds the following new Frontend context file(s):
-- GoodyHutPicker.lua and GoodyHutPicker.xml

-If your mod replaces any of the above existing files, or adds any similarly-named new ones, compatibility issues __WILL__ arise.

-## Ingame
-### Database
-EGHV adds new item(s) to and/or modifies existing item(s) in the following tables in the game's Gameplay SQLite database:
+EGHV modifies the structure of, adds new item(s) to, and/or modifies existing item(s) in the following tables in the game's Gameplay SQLite database:
 - Types
 - TypeTags
 - Building